Nouf-Alabbasi/fall-2022_connection-lab/weekly_assignment/week2_scroll/README.md

   <img src="website_1.png" height="300"/>
 </p>

 ### challenge 2
 there is also the issue of the bottom div not fitting the entire screen after I minimize and expand it.
 I made sure that the width of the div is 100% or 100vw.
 I also made sure that the body's padding=0 or margin=0.
 At the end I tried to change body's overflowY to hidden, but none of that worked.
 <p align="center">
   <img src="website_4.png" height="300"/>
 </p>

+### challenge 3
+I tried using removeEventListener for the + and - buttons, but that was challenging with the anonymous function.
+I tried a few ways to reference the function and decided to name my function but the n I had the issue of the functions being named localy(I believe) and I could't refernce it from the other event listener.
+I think for future purposes I would remove the - button since it has little use now or I would create functions and call in the events listner instead of defining them in the event listener.

+### files being generated
+I noticed after saving the files that a file called scroll.html was being generated which looked like the index.html file but had code in the text that seemed to indicate what was meant to happen to it(based on the css or js).
+I wasn't sure what this file was and couldn't remove it.

 ### the final website
 The website starts with a box at the bottom of the screen, the word "hello" appears once the user scrolls a bit.
 Confetti appears from under the box and the box leaves the screen by going down.